-It is expected that if PSPS is necessary, in most cases it would be limited to one or more of these "high risk" areas.
+BVES expects that if a PSPS is necessary, it should be limited to one or more of these "high risk" areas.
 However, the Operations Team must monitor the entire service area and invoke PSPS as a measure of last resort on any BVES circuit when condition warrant such action.

-4.9.
+4.6.
 Restoration from PSPS.
-When wind speeds in the affected area where PSPS was invoked calm below 50 mph for a minimum period of 20 minutes, crews may assess the fire weather conditions have subsided to "safe levels."
-However, the crews may extend the calm period beyond 20 minutes, if they assess that further gusts of greater than 50 mph are likely based on their direct observation of local conditions or forecasts indicate a high probability of winds picking up to greater than 50 mph.
-Crews should communicate with the Field Operations

-Supervisor prior to assessing the situation as "safe levels" so that an evaluation of actual conditions in the field may be merged with the latest forecasted information.
+When wind speeds in the affected area where PSPS was invoked calm below 50 mph for a minimum period of 20 minutes, crews may assess if the fire weather conditions have subsided to "safe levels" to begin the restoration of de-energized circuits.
+However, the crews may extend the calm period beyond 20 minutes, if they determine further gusts of greater than 50 mph are likely based on their direct observation of local conditions or forecasts indicate a high probability of winds picking up to greater than 50 mph.
+Crews should communicate with the Field Operations Supervisor prior to assessing the situation as "safe levels" so that an evaluation of actual conditions in the field may be merged with the latest forecasted information.
 Restoration activities include:

-- Validating that the extreme fire weather conditions have subsided to safe levels. - Conducting field inspections and patrols of facilities that were de-energized. - Re-energization of inspected (and repaired if necessary) circuits.
+- Validating that the extreme fire weather conditions have subsided to safe levels. - Conducting field inspections and patrols of facilities that were de-energized.